 user_signup, order_placed, subscription_renewed

-Avoid: event1, trigger, do_thingDefine the payload schema
+Avoid: event1, trigger, do_thing2

 Add the fields your event will send and mark which are required.
 Brew validates incoming events against this schema and rejects events that don’t match.Keep payloads flat.
-Avoid nested objects when you can — flat payloads are easier to use in email templates.Good:Avoid:
+Avoid nested objects when you can, flat payloads are easier to use in email templates.Good:Avoid:

 Wire it up in your backend